How Much Does onX Hunt Cost in 2026?

 06The free alternative for trail-camera AI

-To be fair in the other direction: Trail Pro Intel doesn't do land-ownership data.
+To be fair in the other direction: Trail Pro Intel doesn't do land-ownership data, and onX's downloadable offline maps cover new country Trail Pro Intel can't.
 If property lines are why you're shopping, onX still wins that fight outright.
 The realistic setup for a lot of hunters is Premium for boundaries in their home state plus a free AI trail-cam workflow — instead of Elite for everything.

 For the head-to-head, see Trail Pro Intel vs onX Hunt, and for the wider field, the best free hunting apps in 2026.